ghc-proposals/ghc-proposals/proposals/0000-splice-imports.rst

   import splice Prelude

 Splice imports can't be rexported, unless they are also imported normally.
+Allowing splice imports to be exported would turn a built-time only import into a runtime export.
+Maintaining the distinction between things only needed at build-time and things only needed at run-time is an important part of this proposal.

 Drawbacks